Avriox/locationallocation/paper/paper.md

 urbanizing (the size and share of global population classified as living in urban areas has overtaken the rural population since 2007 and it projected to increase to 68% by 2050 [@urbanization2018revision]).\
-In facility location problems, one of the most critical considerations is maximizing the coverage of demand points with a limited number of facilities.
+In facility allocation problems, one of the most critical considerations is maximizing the coverage of demand points with a limited number of facilities.
 The Maximal Coverage Location-Allocation (MCLA) seeks to determine the best locations for facilities to serve the highest